daanvdh/JavaForger/TemplateVariables.md

 |- methods		list<MethodDefinition>, usage: <#list methods as method> ... </#list>
 |- package		The package of the class to which the code will be merged
 ```
-The fields, constructors and methods of a class are accessible directly as well as via the class.
+The fields, constructors, methods and imports of a class are accessible directly as well as via the class.
 This is to support both easy access as well as using multiple classes as input for a template.
 Note that a constructor is modelled as a method where the type and the name are equal.
 The different types are described below.